John F. Sowa

 Logically, Tesnière’s dependency graphs have the same expressive power as Peirce’s relational graphs of 1882: the only logical operators they can represent are conjunction and the existential quantifier.
 Even when those graphs have nodes marked with other logical operators, such as disjunction, negation, or the universal quantifier, they fail to express their scope correctly.
 During the 1970s, various network notations were developed to represent the scope of logical operators.
 The most successful approach was the method of adding explicit nodes to show propositions.
 Logical operators would connect the propositional nodes, and relations would either be attached to the propositional nodes or be nested inside them.
 By those criteria, Frege’s Begriffsschrift, Peirce’s existential graphs, and Kamp’s discourse representation structures could be called propositional semantic networks.
 In Figure 5, for example, the two EG ovals and the two DRS boxes represent propositions, each of which contains nested propositions.

 The most obvious differences between the EG and the CG are cosmetic: the ovals are squared off to form boxes, and the implicit negations in the EG are explicitly marked If and Then for better readability.
 The more subtle differences are in the range of quantification and the point where the quantification occurs.
-In an EG, a line of identity represents an existential quantifier (x) or (y), which ranges over anything in the domain of discourse; but in a CG, each box, called a concept, represents a quantifier (x:Farmer) or (y:Donkey), which is restricted to the type or sort Farmer or Donkey.
+In an EG, a line of identity represents an existential quantifier (∃x) or (∃y), which ranges over anything in the domain of discourse; but in a CG, each box, called a concept, represents a quantifier (∃x:Farmer) or (∃y:Donkey), which is restricted to the type or sort Farmer or Donkey.
 In the CG, the arcs with arrows indicate the argument of the relations (numbers are used to distinguish the arcs for relations with more than two arguments).
-Nodes such as [T] represent the pronouns he or it, which are linked to their antecedents by dotted lines called coreference links.
-As another example, Figure 10 shows the CG that corresponds to the SNePS diagram in Figure 8.
+As another example, Figure 11 shows the CG that corresponds to the SNePS diagram in Figure 9.

 Different versions of propositional semantic networks have different syntactic mechanisms for associating the relational content with the propositional nodes, but formal translation rules can be defined for mapping one version to another.
 Peirce, Sowa, and Kamp used strictly nested propositional enclosures with variables or lines to show coreferences between different enclosures.
 Frege and Shapiro attached the relations to the propositional nodes (or lines in Frege’s notation).
 Gary Hendrix (1975, 1979) developed a third option: partitions that enclose the relational content, but with the option of overlapping enclosures if they have common components.
 Formally, Hendrix’s solution is equivalent to Shapiro’s; but as a practical matter, it is not possible to draw the partitions on a plane sheet if multiple enclosures overlap in complex ways.